AlbertoBarrago/QuickFlows/README.md

 - **Node.js**: JavaScript runtime for building server-side applications
 - **Java**: General-purpose programming language commonly used for enterprise applications
 - **Python**: Versatile programming language used for web development, data science, and more
+- **Docker**: Platform for developing, shipping, and running applications in containers
+- **Terraform**: Infrastructure as Code tool for building, changing, and versioning infrastructure
+- **Kubernetes**: Container orchestration platform for automating deployment, scaling, and management

 ## Usage

-These templates can be adapted for use with various CI/CD platforms such as:
+These templates and examples can be adapted for use with various CI/CD platforms and DevOps tools such as:

 - GitHub Actions
 - GitLab CI/CD
 - Jenkins
 - CircleCI
 - Azure DevOps
+- Docker Compose
+- Kubernetes clusters
+- Cloud providers (AWS, Azure, GCP)

 Each template includes comments explaining the purpose of each step and how to customize it for your specific needs.